How Buying Signal Detector Identifies Active Buyer Windows

 Why is there a separate scheduler workflow?+

 n8n cannot have both a Schedule Trigger and a respondToWebhook node in the same workflow.
 The split-workflow pattern separates scheduling (3-node cron workflow) from processing (23-node main workflow).
 The scheduler calls the main workflow via HTTP Request on the cron schedule.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 Does deduplication persist across restarts?+